MDI-TokyoTech/Sparsity-Enhanced_Multilayered_Non-Convex_Regularization_with_Epigraphical_Relaxation/README.md

  - for principal component analysis of shifted signals:
    - demo_FRPCA.m

+**Note
+When downloading this code as a zip file, if you encounter the error '0x80010135: Path too long,' please use 7-Zip to extract the files or shorten the zip filename.

 ## Citation
 If you use this code, please cite the following paper:
 ```